Life insurance is one of life’s essentials, with different types of products aimed at different life stages.

 “To buy another term policy requires proof of insurability, basically a medical exam.
 The individual may not be able to buy a new policy when the person is older.
 Fortunately, the industry has addressed this possibility.”

-He is referring to an important component of some, but not all, term life insurance policies — the ability to convert all or part of the term policy, during the conversion period, into permanent life insurance, irrespective of the policyowner’s health or proof of insurability.
+That is an important component of some, but not all, term life insurance policies — the ability to convert all or part of the term policy, during the conversion period, into permanent life insurance, irrespective of the policyowner’s health or proof of insurability.

 Now or later

 The key question for many term life insurance policyowners is when best to progress (or convert) from term life insurance to permanent life insurance.
 Each person’s decision in this regard is different, due to unique circumstances.
-(Related: Types of permanent insurance)
+(Related: How whole life insurance can help through life stages)

 “The decision depends on the individual’s current and anticipated income stream, number of dependents, a spouse’s income, and the family’s assets and savings, among other factors,” Lynch said.
 “From a financial standpoint, often the younger you convert to permanent life insurance the better, as the premiums will be less for the policy, whereas the premiums for the term insurance can go up at each renewal.”

-Aita agreed with this perspective.
-“Affordability is the key,” he said.
+“Affordability is the key,” Aita agreed.
 “Because the premium on permanent life insurance goes up as you age, the earlier you buy the product or convert a term life policy, the lower the initial costs.
 Also, the cash value will accumulate sooner in certain policies.”
+(Related: Whole life insurance: Balancing protection and accumulation)

 Aita said he owns several life insurance policies, which he converted as a younger man.
 “I’ve had clients for 20 years thank me for advising them to convert from term life to permanent life insurance when they did ...
 The value of the policy can grow significantly,” he said “It’s a very useful planning tool.”